bjin23/didactic-sniffle/x_team_rules.md

 and missed deadlines.

 ## How we will assign (and reassign) tasks
+* The group leader will be the primary delegator of tasks, umtimately responsible for who does what
+  * It should be that whatever tasks that the group leader assigns is with the active consent of the person being assigned said task

 ## How will we will track progress (and follow-up) on completion of tasks